Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 .. testsetup:: *

     import os
-    from lightning.pytorch import Trainer, LightningModule, seed_everything
+    from lightning_pytorch import Trainer, LightningModule, seed_everything

 .. _trainer:

 Trainer
 =======

-Once you've organized your PyTorch code into a :class:`~lightning.pytorch.core.LightningModule`, the ``Trainer`` automates everything else.
+Once you've organized your PyTorch code into a :class:`~lightning_pytorch.core.LightningModule`, the ``Trainer`` automates everything else.

 The ``Trainer`` achieves the following:

-1. You maintain control over all aspects via PyTorch code in your :class:`~lightning.pytorch.core.LightningModule`.
+1. You maintain control over all aspects via PyTorch code in your :class:`~lightning_pytorch.core.LightningModule`.

 2. The trainer uses best practices embedded by contributors and users from top AI labs such as Facebook AI Research, NYU, MIT, Stanford, etc...